SteeltoeOSS/Samples/Configuration/src/AspDotNetCore/CloudFoundry/README.md

 ## Observe Logs

-To see the logs as you startup and use the app: `cf logs cloud`
+To see the logs as you startup and use the app: `cf logs foo-sample`

 On a Linux cell, you should see something like this during startup: